 In the table below the GP analysis of glyph pairs, in underlined context, is reported.
-The preliminary decision by the GP was to create number of variant pairs based on underlining, reported below as “variant due to underlining”, but in the final decision the GP came to the conclusion not to base any variant pairs on the effect of underling, which is explained in the main text, section 6.4.1.
+The preliminary decision by the GP was to create a number of variant pairs based on underlining, reported below as “variant due to underlining”, but in the final decision the GP came to the conclusion not to base any variant pairs on the effect of underling, which is explained in the main text, section 6.4.1.

 Before the decision not to base variants on underlining, as explained in 6.4.1, code points which include diacritics below the line, and those where the base characters extend below the line, were evaluated.
 Those code points were displayed in the same three common fonts used for cross-script variants analysis, i.e. Arial, Courier New, and Times New Roman.
 Each pair’s distinguishability was then evaluated by members of the GP.